total GVA of the energy resources sector

 Our strategic focus involves accelerating the development, commercialisation and deployment of technologies that support and enhance the exploration, development, extraction and production of more and cleaner energy resources for the benefit of the wider Australian economy.

-As the only industry-led research and knowledge organisation for our energy industries, NERA remains uniquely positioned to assist our sector leverage its geographic advantages and respond to emerging global challenges that will transform the product and technology mix of successful energy resources industries over the coming decade.
+As the industry Growth Centre for energy resources, NERA remains uniquely positioned to assist our sector leverage its geographic advantages and respond to emerging global challenges that will transform the product and technology mix of successful energy resources industries over the coming decade.

 Our work is assisting the energy resources sector fully and systematically benefit from the huge value to be had from Artificial Intelligence, digitisation and Industry 4.0.
 The digital transformation process for the oil and gas industry alone has the potential to unlock $1.6 trillion in value for the global industry.
 And our industry-led initiatives are working to ensure Australia is at the forefront of this opportunity.